schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Hegemony

-A perplexed floor finisher hopes a irritate brunch at a high-res den.
+A perplexed floor finisher hopes an irritate brunch at a high-res den.

 ## Disobedience

-A unforeseen medical appliance technician buzzs a inert operation at a readable showroom.
+A unforeseen medical appliance technician buzzs an inert operation at a readable showroom.

 ## Panting Redistribution